CurtisSlone/terraformNoOps/remote-state/README.md

 The storage account & containers must be deployed first.

+The storage account and container names must be deployed in whatever terraform code uses the remote backend

 ### Caveats
 I've created two containers within the storage account.
 One for development, the other for production.
 I'm currently searching for a way to create logic to select which backend config I want to use.

-## Current Error
+## Current Errors

+#### 1
 Initializing the backend...
 ╷
 │ Error: Either an Access Key / SAS Token or the Resource Group for the Storage Account must be specified - or Azure AD Authentication must be enabled

 The storage container requires an access key.
-It is best practice to
+It is best practice to not expose this access key in code.
+In the exaple

+#### 2
+Running ```hcl terraform init ``` stays in the "Initializing the backend" state